Should Your Workout Routine Become Routine?

 Chances are you've heard of workout streaks, even if you haven't actually tried one yet.
 Doing the same activity day after day for a set period of time has been low-key popular for years—30 days of Squats, a month-long Plank push, a 5K-a-day challenge—but the pandemic-induced "work out from home" shift has only given them more momentum.

 The Sweet Side of Streaking

-One thing the streak’s got going for it is accountability.
-A short-term, time-based challenge takes the guesswork out of what you’ll do, giving you one less thing to think about.
+One thing the streak's got going for it is accountability.
+A short-term, time-based challenge takes the guesswork out of what you'll do, giving you one less thing to think about.
 And, crucially, it has a hard stop.
-For Jim Afremow, PhD, a sports-psychology specialist and the author of The Champion’s Mind, that deadline offers a big mental focus.
-“Many gyms use these finite programs because, as with any goal, part of making it measurable and achievable is having a defined end point,” he says.
-“You then create milestones and process goals along the way.”
+For Jim Afremow, PhD, a sports psychology specialist and the author of The Champion's Mind, that deadline offers a big mental focus.
+"Many gyms use these finite programmes because, as with any goal, part of making it measurable and achievable is having a defined end point", he says.
+"You then create milestones and process goals along the way".
 A streak, BTW, is also a pretty perfect opportunity for a regular social media flex to keep you good and honest till the end.

 Beyond the physical hurdles, there's the mental fatigue.
 Doing the same workout each day could eventually zap your motivation to get out there, says Afremow.
 That's not great if you're hoping for long-term progress.

 You've heard the good and the bad.
 Now, if you're going for the challenge, at least do it right.
 Follow these strategies to help dodge the potential problems above.

 While a streak might sound like a great idea when you discover it on IG at midnight, be honest with yourself about how likely you are to actually complete it.
 "Start at the level that you are used to performing comfortably", advises Cowan.
 "If the streak is to run 5K per day but your usual distance is only 2K, then start there and slowly increase your daily distance as your cardiovascular fitness and muscular endurance improve".